SquidDev-CC/artist/README.md

  - **[Turtlegistics]:** This was the first inventory system to become popular on [SwitchCraft].
 I _believe_ it's the first to use the turtle's inventory as a drop-off and pickup point (Artist used separate chests beforehand).
  - **[Milo] (see also [this forum post][milo forum]):** Milo is probably the most powerful inventory system out there, with support for crafting and remote item transfer (using Plethora's introspection module).
-It has not been updated since MC 1.12, but is a fantastic option for that version!

 [forum post]: http://www.computercraft.info/forums2/index.php?/topic/27321-mc-189-1122-plethora/page__view__findpost__p__262475 "Artist on the ComputerCraft forums"
 [turtlegistics]: https://github.com/apemanzilla/turtlegistics "Tutlegistics on GitHub"